oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-data/accessing-the-context.md

 	String user = securityContext.getUserPrincipal().getName();
 ```

-This value is used later in the method to generate audit record information, though that's pretty standard Java code so we're not going to explain it, but do feel free to look at it if you like.
+This value is used later in the method to generate audit record information (you'll see a call to the `writeCreateCall` method that uses `user`) though that's pretty standard Java code so we're not going to explain it, but do feel free to look at it if you like.

 If you save the file, then stop and restart the StockManager, then try adding a new item